Due to the issues students are experiencing with the Common Application, Boston University is extending its Early Decision deadline to November 15.

 Please note that all materials and documents submitted as part of an application for admission become the property of Boston University and cannot be returned.

-Required Supporting Credentials
+Additional Supporting Credentials

 Freshman applicants must submit all of the following credentials to Boston University.
 Your teachers and guidance counselors can do this in the manner that is most convenient:

 - Through a vendor such as Common Application, Docufide, or Naviance

 - By postal mail to the address below: